TammyforIT/319sba/readme.md

-This API uses Express for all the routing and Mongoose to connect to MongoDB and define the data models.
-It includes three models — Cats, Owners, and Vets — and each one has full CRUD routes.
-The Cat model also connects to owners and vets using Mongoose references.
+This API uses Express for all routing and Mongoose to handle the MongoDB connection and data models.

-The cats route includes extra features like pagination, filtering, and sorting, so you can control how many results you get and search by breed or sort by different fields.
-I used try/catch blocks so errors don’t break the server, and everything runs through a global error‑handling middleware.
-There’s also a logger middleware that prints every request with a timestamp.
-The conn.js file handles connecting the database to MongoDB Compass, and the seed.js file is used to fill the database with sample data. owner db, vetdb, and cats db. i included a seed.js. conn.js is connected.
+The project includes three main models — **Cats**, **Owners**, and **Vets** — each with full CRUD functionality.
+The Cat model also references both Owners and Vets, allowing the data to stay connected and consistent.

+The **cats** route includes additional features such as:
+- Pagination
+- Filtering (for example, by breed)
+- Sorting

+These options make it easier to control how many results you get and how they’re organized.

+All routes are wrapped in try/catch blocks so errors don’t break the server, and everything is passed through a global error‑handling middleware.
+There is also a logger middleware that prints each request with a timestamp, making it easy to track activity during development.
+**So far, the project includes two types of middleware: a request logger and a global error handler.**

+The `conn.js` file manages the MongoDB connection using the `.env` configuration.
+The `seed.js` file populates the database with sample Owners, Vets, and Cats, including the proper references between them.

+Overall, the project includes:
+- Full CRUD routes for Cats, Owners, and Vets
+- Mongoose schemas with validation
+- Model relationships using ObjectId references
+- Logger middleware
+- Global error handler
+- Seed file for sample data
+- Clean and organized folder structure
+- A working MongoDB connection setup

+Everything required for the SBA is implemented and functioning.